Last Night's DEI Dream: Art and a Change of Heart Will Save the World

 The person next to me said, "Can you believe this?
 There is such a deep hunger for diversity that even white people are craving it!"
 "And it's Mexican!"
 I said.

-The final touch was a most piercing, loud Mexican grito, by a Latino male that punctuated a most extraordinary event, waking me up (see Learn How to Grito like a Mariachi on Youtube), literally thrust into consciousness.
+The final touch was a most piercing, loud Mexican grito, by a Latino male that punctuated a most extraordinary event, waking me up and literally thrusting me into consciousness (see Learn How to Grito like a Mariachi on Youtube).

 There are many layers here that I am still figuring out.
 An immediate takeaway is that there truly exists such a deep hunger for diversity that we're seeing white people actively seeking out multicultural experiences, engaging with diverse communities, and advocating for inclusivity in various spaces.
 It really is hard to argue against the idea that our diversity is our strength, forming us into a richer, more vibrant society and nation that benefits everyone.